-10.1.1 The demolition of buildings on contributing properties (as classified in Section circumstances such as natural disasters (e.g. fire, flood, tornado, earthquake, etc.), or where there is a greater public interest served (e.g. health and safety concern), as determined by Council, through the demolition of the building or structure.
+10.1.1 The demolition of buildings on contributing properties (as classified in Section4.1) shall not be permitted.
+Exceptions may only be considered in extraordinary circumstances such as natural disasters (e.g. fire, flood, tornado, earthquake, etc.), or where there is a greater public interest served (e.g. health and safety concern), as determined by Council, through the demolition of the building or structure.